Custom Processing Services Blog

 Jet Milling

-Jet mills and fluidized bed jet mills use compressed air, gas, or superheated steam to cause particle collisions within a grinding chamber, resulting in particle sizes to 5 microns and even smaller — referred to as micronization, or nanonization, when the smallest particles are achieved.
+Jet mills and fluidized bed jet mills use compressed air, gas, or superheated steam to induce particle collisions within a grinding chamber, achieving particle sizes down to 5 microns or even smaller.
+This process, known as micronization or nanonization, is used to create extremely fine particles.

-Jet milling technology is indispensable for cosmetics, pharmaceuticals, dry lubricants, and minerals.
+Jet milling technology is crucial for the processing of materials in cosmetics, pharmaceuticals, dry lubricants, and minerals.
 The creation of extremely small particles results in much higher surface area, which can help products achieve desired results such as:

 • Increased efficacy of active ingredients